HenrySpartGlobal/Unity_Stealth_Game/README.md

 # Download

-Clone and Download this project.
+Clone and Download this project (ZIP).
 Open the "Stealth_Game" Game folder and run the "StealthGame_Build" Unity Application.

 This will open the Unity Game.